skohub-io/skohub-vocabs/README.md

 We use unit, integration and E2E tests, but don't distinguish too hard between unit and integration tests, since the distinction between these are a bit blurry in component development (see [React Testing Overview](https://reactjs.org/docs/testing.html)).
 In general a behaviour driven development is favoured and for every new feature an appropriate test should be added.
 The unit and integration tests can be found in the `test` folder.
-We use [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for them.
+We use [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing.

 To run these tests use `npm run test` or `npm run test:coverage` to see coverage reports.